 Open classes may be added to your schedule prior to the start of the semester.
 During the first two weeks of the semester (first week during the summer session), you may add semester length classes with permission from the instructor.
 To add a class, attend the first class meeting.
 If space is available, ask the instructor for an Add Authorization Code.
-Log in to Pipeline and go to Registration and Student Records.
+Log in to Pipeline and go to Registration.
 On the Add/Drop Classes page, input the CRN (Course Reference Number) of the class you wish to register for and click on "submit changes."
 Enter the Add Authorization Code and click "verify" to continue.
 Submit your changes, review your schedule and pay fees.

 To add an online class after the semester has started, contact the instructor for an Add Authorization Code and follow the instructions outlined above.

 Instructor permission is not required to register in an open short course before the starting date of the course.
 After the start date, request an Add Authorization Code from the instructor and follow the instructions above before 20% of the course has been completed.

 As the student, you are responsible for dropping classes by the stated deadlines.
 If you register in a class and later change your mind, it is your responsibility to drop the class.
 Review your Schedule/Bill for course deadlines.
-Log in to Pipeline and go to Registration and Student Records.
+Log in to Pipeline and go to Registration.
 Follow the instructions on the Add/Drop Classes page for dropping a class.

 Check the student calendar for the deadline to drop with eligibility for a refund of enrollment and non-resident tuition.
 Short courses must be dropped before 10% of the course has been completed to be eligible for an enrollment/tuition refund.
 Review your Schedule/Bill for your course deadlines.